-In both Social Security and VA Disability law, get help for drinking from this site.
-Usually, the issue is raised because a disabled Social Security claimant or veteran is using drugs and/or alcohol at the same time they are trying to pursue a disability claim.
+In both Social Security and VA Disability law, usually, the issue is raised because a disabled Social Security claimant or veteran is using drugs and/or alcohol at the same time they are trying to pursue a disability claim.
 When asked about drugs and/or alcohol, some of my clients are often astonished that there is even mention of drugs or alcohol in their file.
 So, in both Social Security and VA cases, the question usually becomes: now that my record mentions drugs and/or alcohol, what can or should I do about it?

 In the Social Security context, a problem with drugs and/or alcohol is almost always fatal to a successful outcome in the case.
 The law says that the Social Security Administration (SSA) will look to see if alcohol or drug use is a contributing factor that is material to the disabling impairment(s).
 In other words, would SSA still find the person disabled if he/she stopped using drugs or alcohol.
 If the person would still be disabled if he/she stopped using drugs or alcohol, technically, he/she should be awarded benefits.
 However, this determination is normally not as simple as it sounds.